-We have one stock option plan (the “Option Plan”) available to officers, directors, employees, consultants and suppliers with grants under the Option Plan approved from time to time by our Board of Directors (the “Board”).
+We have one stock option plan (the “Option Plan”) available to officers, directors, employees, and consultants with grants under the Option Plan approved from time to time by our Board of Directors (the “Board”).
 Under the Option Plan, the exercise price of each option is set at equal to or higher than the trading price of our stock on the date of grant in accordance with Toronto Stock Exchange guidelines.
 Vesting is provided for at the discretion of the Board and the expiration of options is to be no greater than 10 years from the date of grant.
 Exercised stock options are settled with common shares issued from treasury.

 Incentive share award plan

-Our incentive share award plan (the "Share Plan") is available to directors, officers and employees.
+Our incentive share award plan (the "Share Plan") is available to directors, officers, and employees.
 Under our Share Plan, performance share units and restricted share units may be approved from time to time by the Board.
 Performance share units ("PSUs") are an award to certain officers and employees to which common shares shall be issued based upon achieving the applicable performance criteria.
 Restricted share units ("RSUs") are an award to certain officers and employees and to non-employee directors to which common shares shall be issued in accordance with the Share Plan.